uga-libraries/web-aip/README.md

 ## Installation

-Before running the script, create a configuration.py file modeled after the configuration_template.py file with your Archive-It credentials.
+Prior to running the script, create a file named configuration.py, modeled after the configuration_template.py, and save it to your local copy of this repository.
+This defines a place for script output to be saved and includes your Archive-It login credentials.

 ## Script Arguments